Campus Diversity Initiative

 California Lutheran University Student Nondiscriminatory Policy

 California Lutheran University admits qualified students of any race, color, gender, sexual orientation, religion, national or ethnic origin, marital status, disability, medical condition, or veteran status to all of the rights, privileges, programs and activities generally accorded or made available to students at the university.
 It does not discriminate on the basis of race, color, gender, sexual orientation, or veteran status in administration of its educational policies, admissions policies, scholarship and loan programs and athletic and other university administered programs.
 California Lutheran University will maintain a policy of non-discrimination for students in compliance with all current and future federal regulations.

-All workshops are open to faculty and staff
+All roundtables are open to faculty, staff, students.

 Start an Affinity Group:

 An affinity group is a group of CLU faculty and staff who connect over a shared common interest or background.